Smith-Pad/subjects/README.md

 > that are designed for each native operating system.
 Rather than having
 > a cross platform based on electron, we want to respect by creating apps
 > based on each of the Operating System's native App UI style guidelines.
+> But that feature will arrive in the near future....

 ### Android